Moving From Blogger To Wordpress – Maintaining Permalinks, Traffic & SEO

 Now as long as your permalinks are maintained, URL of that page and thus pagerank is maintained.

-You are switching from Blogger to Wordpress in above cases I have mentioned is internal change.
+You are switching from Blogger to WordPress in above cases I have mentioned is internal change.

 You can think of it as like changing theme/template of your blog.
 But the process is complex and any mistake may erase your site from search engines’ index.

-If you have any more questions/doubts, please feel free to ask. :-)
+If you have any more questions/doubts, please feel free to ask. 🙂

-alok on February 6, 2009
+alok February 6, 2009

 yes Rahul bro is very helpful and equal to all…

-Fernando on February 7, 2009
+Fernando February 7, 2009

 Hi, I found this post really interesting and complete, I am planning my migration for tonight (I am in Buenos Aires, Argentina) it is 9:24 PM at this moment.

-I need to know only one thing, how to migrate all images in Blogger to Wordpress, I have more than 2300 posts and I will drive crazy if I have to move each image manually.
+I need to know only one thing, how to migrate all images in Blogger to WordPress, I have more than 2300 posts and I will drive crazy if I have to move each image manually.
 I dont know if it helps but I have a copy of almost all images of all posts on a repository folder in my local computer?
 Does this helps to redirect all links to the new server if I upload them?

 Thanks in advanced for your help